0xshipthecode/fmda_julia/README.md

     ./run_data_assimilation.jl <path_to_config_file>

 This will load all available inputs and start processing the wrfout file and the obtained measurements.
+If the ''julia'' executable is not available on the system ''PATH'' then the executable must be run as

+    <path-to-julia> run_data_assimilation.jl <path-to-config-file>

+in the ''fmda_julia'' directory.

 Results of the run
 ------------------